cycy243/career-vault/README.md

 # Possible upgrade

+- add translation to the application
+- review login/register forms style
 - add deconnection
 - store user session state inside browser, so if session is valid then relog user in
 - Possibility to add avatar for user
 - possibility to update user profil information like: mail, password, ...
 - add possibility to share the tracking to other via a link (with a code, only person with this link can acces your tracking)
 - add filtering to the tracking

+# Hosting application with firebase hosting

+- go to your firebase project
+- create an hosting
+- follow the instruction that appears on the screen